hepsim-org/analysis/analysis/cpp_lcio/README.md

    cd ../../..
 ```

 Check your installation.
-The variables LCIO_DIR and ROOTSYS should return the installation paths.
-Check this as:
+The variables LCIO_DIR and ROOTSYS should return the installation paths:

 ```
    echo $LCIO_DIR